Graylog2/documentation/pages/installation/os/sles.rst

   $ sudo systemctl daemon-reload
   $ sudo systemctl start graylog-server.service

-The next step is to :ref:`ingest messages <ingest_data>` into your Graylog and extract the messages with :ref:`extractors <extractors>` or use :ref:`the Pipelines <pipelinestoc>` to work with the messages.
+The next step is to :ref:`ingest messages <ingest_data>` into your new Graylog Cluster and extract the messages with :ref:`extractors <extractors>` or use :ref:`the Pipelines <pipelinestoc>` to work with the messages.

-Multiple Server Setup
+Cluster Setup
 ---------------------

-If you plan to have multiple server taking care of different roles in your cluster :ref:`like we have in this big production setup <big_production_setup>` you need to modify only a few settings.
+If you plan to have multiple servers assuming different roles in your cluster :ref:`like we have in this big production setup <big_production_setup>` you need to modify only a few settings.
 This is covered in our :ref:`Multi-node Setup guide<configure_multinode>`.
-The :ref:`default file location guide <default_file_location>` will give you the file you need to modify in your setup.
+The :ref:`default file location guide <default_file_location>` lists the locations of the files you need to modify.

 Feedback
 --------